two-hundred/celerity-docs/docs/blueprint/specification.md

 The name/path of the resource field, data source field, child blueprint field, variable or value to export.

-When it comes to resources, any attribute can be exported, including fields in the state, spec and metadata.
+When it comes to resources, any attribute can be exported, including fields in the spec and metadata.

-Fields from the final state of a resources can be referenced using the `state` property following this format:
+In addition to user-defined fields, computed fields from the final state of a resources can be referenced using the `spec` property following this format:

 ```
-resources.{resourceName}.state.{field}
+resources.{resourceName}.spec.{field}
 ```

 See the [references](#references--substitutions) section for more information on referencing resources, data sources, child blueprints, variables and values.